danielkpodo/python-zero-to-mastery/README.md

 - A datatype is a value in python
 - Do not memorize things, understand what exist, how to use and always google
 - Essential: Do not learn a lang as if you are learning to get 100% on a test
+- A good code has to be
+  - clean
+  - predictable
+  - readable
+  - DRY